kernel-cyrus/lightbox/README.md

 - support debug with gdb for aarch64
 - support debug with ddd for aarch64

-Anything needed are intergrated into the environment.

-You can start running and debugging the kernel with gdb or ddd just by `start-kernel.sh`
+You can start running and debugging the kernel with gdb or ddd just by the `start-kernel.sh` script.

-Download lightbox
+Download Lightbox
 -----------------------------

 ```